-While your Zicasso travel specialist can ensure seamless logistics, knowing how you can travel can help as you consider your own plans.
-Use this guide to transportation in Portugal to help.
+While your Zicasso travel specialist can ensure seamless logistics, knowing how you can explore can help as you consider your plans.
+Using this guide on how to get around Portugal can help your experience.

-While routes may vary, and the airports are easily connected to their respective cities of Porto, Faro, and Lisbon, it is generally faster to travel by high-speed train when you factor in things like security lines and traffic.
+While routes may vary and airports are easily connected to their respective cities of Porto, Faro, and Lisbon, it is generally faster to travel by high-speed train when you factor in things like security lines and traffic.

 A private driver in Portugal is the best way to see the country.
-For the Portuguese, a car is considered a second home giving you the freedom to explore different sides of the country with the knowledge and safety of an experienced, specialized, and local driver.
+For the Portuguese, a car is considered a second home, giving you the freedom to explore different sides of the country with the knowledge and safety of an experienced, specialized, and local driver.

-Toll roads are also prevalent across the country, quickly adding up when driving on the fast highways.
-A car lets you visit the far-flung villages and corners of Portugal, but often at the expense of enjoying the view and learning more about the country along the way.
+Toll roads are also prevalent, quickly adding up when driving on the highways.
+A car lets you visit the far-flung regions of Portugal, but often at the expense of enjoying the view and learning more about the country along the way.

 Portugal has a number of bus options that travel between cities.
-The logistics of bus travel require more work than the trains but can allow for stops in smaller towns along a route or reaching places not touched by the tracks.
+The logistics of bus travel require more work than the trains, but can allow for stops in smaller towns along a route or reaching places not touched by the tracks.
 When going longer distances, trains or travel by car are certainly more efficient and enjoyable.

-While the option is available, it often doesn’t make much of a difference to your experience within one of Portugal’s more populated cities, especially if you prefer to explore like a local.
+While the option is available, it often doesn’t make much of a difference to your experience within Portugal’s more populated cities, especially if you prefer to explore like a local.